 Gatineau Park is home to important ecosystems and habitats, including species at risk protected by law.
 To protect the Park for future generations, it is vital that all users play by the rules.

-Follow these seven principles of outdoor ethics, and be as unobtrusive as possible, so that all users can enjoy a safe and pleasant experience.
+Follow these seven principles of outdoor ethics on the trails and in the parking lots, day shelters and rest areas, and be as unobtrusive as possible, so that all users can enjoy a safe and pleasant experience.

 It is your responsibility to know and follow the rules and guidelines pertaining to Gatineau Park, and to act prudently.